Battle of Bạch Đằng (1288): Battle

 In the early morning of 9 April, the naval fleet led by Omar, and escorted by infantry, fled home along the Bạch Đằng river.
 They entered Hưng Đạo's trap when it was high tide.
 A small fleet of Vietnamese junks sailed unopposed and attacked the Yuan fleet, then retreated.
 Then the tide receded, with the Yuan fleet pursuing and battling the Vietnamese junks, revealing wooden stakes that had been planted into the river bed.
 With the Yuan fleet stuck in the trap, the Vietnamese junks returned and destroyed the immobilized Yuan warships.
 Thousands of Yuan troops jumped into the river and were killed or drowned.
 Fan Yi, seeing Omar's fleet being destroyed, and his commanding fleet surrounded by Vietnamese small junks, tried to escape.
 Fan Yi jumped into the river, but was killed by the Vietnamese.
-The battle lasted from sunrise to sundown (5am-7am to 5pm-7pm) and the Vietnamese captured 400 Yuan warships.
+The battle lasted from sunrise to sundown and the Vietnamese captured 400 Yuan warships.

 The Yuan fleet was totally destroyed, and Omar was captured by the Vietnamese.

 Aftermath

 Upon receiving news of the Mongol defeat, Kublai angrily banished Toghon to Yangzhou for life.
 The Mongols and the Vietnamese agreed to exchange their war prisoners.
-While the king Trần Nhân Tông was willing to pay tribute to the Yuan, relations again foundered on the question of attendance at the Yuan court and hostile relations continued.
-In 1289, King Nhân Tông agreed to sent back his prisoner Omar, but Prince Hưng Đạo who opposed this gesture, contrived have the ship transporting Omar sink at sea.
+While King Trần Nhân Tông was willing to pay tribute to the Yuan, relations again foundered on the question of attendance at the Yuan court and hostile relations continued.
+In 1289, King Nhân Tông agreed to send back his prisoner Omar, but Prince Hưng Đạo, who opposed this gesture, contrived to have the ship transporting Omar back to sink at sea.

-The Vietnamese monarch Trần Nhân Tông eventually decided to accept the supremacy of the Yuan dynasty in order to avoid further conflicts.
+King Trần Nhân Tông eventually decided to accept the supremacy of the Yuan dynasty in order to avoid further conflicts.
 Because he refused to come in person, Kublai detained his envoy, Đào Từ Kí, in 1293.
 Kublai's successor Temür Khan (r.
 1294–1307), finally released all detained envoys, settling instead for a nominate tributary relationship, which continued until the end of the Yuan dynasty.

-Cultural significance

 Upon the victory of the Vietnamese, a series of celebrations broke out over the news.
-The serious defeat of the Mongolian Empire in its conquest of Vietnam left significant impacts as well.
-The Mongols' failure brought surrounding minor Asian states more confidence about their own wars against the Mongols.
+The Mongols' failure brought surrounding minor Asian states more confidence on their own wars against the Mongols.
 The Mongols' defeat also crushed the Mongols' ambitions to conquer all of Southeast Asia.
 It was known as one of Vietnam's greatest victories in its military history.